hasura/ndc-bigquery/benchmarks/component/README.md

 This is the benchmark suite for the PostgreSQL data connector.

-Running `run.sh` will:
+Running `run.sh` with a benchmark name as an argument will:

 1. build the PostgreSQL data connector Docker image,
 2. start the database with Chinook data,
 3. start the agent using an associated deployment, and
-4. run the benchmarks using k6.
+4. run a benchmark using k6.

+Running without arguments will list available benchmarks.

 Everything is run through Docker Compose.